This recipe is an easy vegan Chana Masala recipe that requires:

 - First canned chickpeas.
 It is chana masala, after all!!
 Look at the ingredients.
 All clean, this one does not even have added salt!!

-- Ginger garlic paste – added usually whenever there is a stew-like dish.
+- Frozen cubes of ginger garlic paste – added usually whenever there is a stew-like dish.
 Adds immense flavor to the broth

 - Dried Onions + canned pureed tomatoes – Forms the base of the stew, gets sweetness from the onions, and acidity from tomatoes